-Inadmissibility; petty-offense exception.
+Inadmissibility; exceptions.
 A noncitizen is inadmissible if convicted either before or after admission to the United States of one crime involving moral turpitude (8 USC 1182(a)(2)(A)(i)), unless the event comes within the petty-offense or youthful-offender exception.
 8 USC 1182(a)(2)(A)(i).

 Under the petty-offense exception, a noncitizen is not inadmissible if he or she committed only one crime involving moral turpitude, the sentence actually imposed was six months or less, and the maximum possible sentence for the offense was no more than one year.
-8 USC §1182(a)(2)(A)(ii)(II).
+8 USC \$1182(a)(2)(A)(ii)(II).
 A previous moral turpitude conviction, even if vacated, will destroy eligibility for the exception.
 In re S.R.
-(BIA 1957) 7 I&N 495.
+(BIA 1957) 7 I&N Dec 495.
 Because the offense cannot have a maximum penalty of more than one year, a person convicted of a felony, with imposition of sentence suspended, is not eligible for the petty-offense exception and will be found inadmissible.
 That person will be eligible for the exception if the felony is reduced to a misdemeanor under Pen C §17, because the offense then has a maximum sentence of only one year.
 La Farga v INS (9th Cir 1999) 170 F3d 1213.
 To qualify for the petty offense exception, the sentence imposed must be no greater than six months' incarceration, either as part of a judgment (even if execution is suspended) or as a condition of probation.
 This refers to the nominal sentence ordered by the court, rather than the actual time spent incarcerated.
 See §48.10.

 The youthful-offender exception to the CMT ground of inadmissibility benefits youths who were tried as adults.
 (Because a juvenile delinquency disposition is not a conviction of a crime, youths in delinquency proceedings do not need this exception.)
 It provides that a person who committed one moral turpitude offense while under the age of 18 is not inadmissible if the act and release from resulting imprisonment took place more than five years before the current application.
-8 USC 182(a)(2)(A)(ii)(I).
+8 USC 1182(a)(2)(A)(ii)(I).

-Effect of plea of guilty; admission; expungement.
-A plea of guilty or no contest results in a conviction, which triggers inadmissibility.
+Formal admission of a crime involving moral turpitude.
 A formal admission of a crime involving moral turpitude, even without a conviction, is a separate basis for inadmissibility.
 8 USC \$1182(a)(2)(A)(i)(I).
 It might appear that a plea of guilty, as an admission, would make a defendant inadmissible even if the conviction were eliminated.
 However, if a court has disposed of charges in a way that does not amount to a conviction (e.g., dismissing the charges or vacating the conviction), the INS generally will accept this order as binding both on the admission (plea) and the conviction.
 See In re E.V.
-(BIA 1953) 5 I&N 194.
+(BIA 1953) 5 I&N Dec 194.
 Moreover, the INS faces a host of technical difficulties in attempting to remove someone on the basis of an admission as opposed to a conviction.
-See Kesselbrenner & Rosenberg, Immigration Law and Crimes §3.2 (1984).
+See Kesselbrenner & Rosenberg, Immigration Law and Crimes \$3.2 (2003).